Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 Along with the radiation reaction equations, \eqref{eq:pdotsds} and \eqref{eq:edotsds}, which could be interpreted as the (secularly averaged) $p$ and $e$ change after a single radial cycle, the complete adiabatic system are the system of equations:

 Upon solving for the evolution of the osculating elements, we can reconstruct a sample orbit, with the fast evolution of $\psi$, as well as the secular drift of $\{p,e,\delta\}$.
 We note here that the equations for $\psi$ and $\delta$ brings about conservative changes to the orbit while the equations for $p$ and $e$ comes from the dissipation of energy and angular momentum of the orbit.
-We present orbital solutions for a selected set of initial conditions, $(p_0=70,\lambda=10^{-8})$ and $(p_0=50,\lambda=10^{-7})$ with eccentricities $e_0=0.7$ , and $e_0=0.4$ in Figure \ref{fig:sample-ecc-orbits}.
-Additionally, Figure \ref{fig:sample-circ-orbits} illustrates the evolution of circular orbits for $p_0=50$ and $\lambda=10^{-7}$.
-These initial conditions and timestamps were chosen to highlight noticeable orbital deviations induced by the cosmological constant.
-Beyond accelerating the decrease in binary separation $r(\psi)$, the cosmological constant also introduces a phase shift, contributing to enhanced precession of the periapsis.
+We present orbital solutions for a selected set of initial conditions, $(p_0=70,\lambda=10^{-8})$ and $(p_0=50,\lambda=10^{-7})$ with eccentricities $e_0=0.7$ , and $e_0=0.4$ in Fig. \ref{fig:sample-ecc-orbits}.
+Additionally, Fig. \ref{fig:sample-circ-orbits} illustrates the evolution of circular orbits for $p_0=50$ and $\lambda=10^{-7}$.
+These initial conditions and timestamps were chosen to visually highlight noticeable orbital deviations induced by the SdS parameter.
+Beyond accelerating the decrease in binary separation $r(\psi)$, the SdS parameter also introduces a phase shift, contributing to enhanced precession of the periapsis.

-Lastly, we also estimate the conservative corrections to the orbital period $P$ due to the cosmological constant.

-where we have brought back the physical constants for increased readability.
-Considering an EMRI of mass $\mu=10M_{\odot}$ orbiting a black hole of mass $M=10^{6}M_{\odot}$ in a de Sitter universe with a cosmological constant $\Lambda\sim10^{-50}$, we obtain the following estimate for the orbital period:

-At an orbital separation of 1 pc, the correction from the cosmological constant is negligible.
-However at much larger separations ($~\mathcal{O}(10^6)$ pc), its effect on the orbital period may become noticeable.
-Nonetheless, when accounting for gravitational radiation reaction, this correction is further reduced, since the orbital period depends on the evolving orbital size.